Educational Blog about Anesthesia, Intensive care and Pain management

 1. Poor respiratory function with hypoxemia and respiratory alkalosis.

-2. Pulmonary hemorrhage that may, on occasions, be life-threatening.
+2. Pulmonary hemorrhage that may, on occasion, be life-threatening.

 3. Impaired renal function and sometimes renal failure.